shmulik-willinger/behavioral_cloning/writeup.md

 **Reduce overfitting in the model**

-The validation set was took as 20% of the dataset and helped determine if the model was over or under fitting.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my images and steering angle data into a training and validation set.
+The validation set took 20% of the dataset and helped determine if the model was over or under fitting.

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model and added Dropout layers and more dataset.
-The model was also trained and validated on different data sets to ensure that the model was not overfitting.
+To deal with the overfitting, I modified the model and added Dropout layers and more dataset. (see architecture section below)

 **Using Generator**

 The images captured in the car simulator are very large comparing to dataset images for other common networks.
 Each image contains 76,800 pixels (80X320X3) after cropping, and when the dataset contains 70K images we need a huge memory for network training.
-I used Generator, enables to train the model by producing batches with data processing in real time only when the model need it.
+I used Generator, enables to train the model by producing batches with data processing in real time, only when the model need it.

-The disadvantage of using the generator is that errors are being hidden inside the thread, and if the inside code (generator function) is failing for any exception such as loading the images, cropping ect., the file output will be 'StopIteration' with no more information.
+The disadvantage of using the generator is that errors are being hidden inside the thread, and if the inside code (generator function) is failing for any exception such as loading the images, cropping etc., the file output will be 'StopIteration' with no more information.

 **Remarks**

 When running the simulator to drive autonomously, it's running the model.prediction() function that gets the current image from the center camera.
 In order to get the right prediction it's necessary to process the image the same steps as we ran on the training set, including cropping and color changing.
-Missing this step will lead to strage predictions in the simulator.
+Missing this step will lead to strange predictions in the simulator.

 Machine learning involves trying out ideas and testing them to see if they work.
 If the model is over or underfitting, then try to figure out why and adjust accordingly.
-I tried a couple of ideas like reduced the bandwidth of the image by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV, adding more layers (Fully connected, Polling, Conv2D and more) and checked the prediction changes in the simulator.
+I tried a couple of ideas like reduced the bandwidth of the image by converting each image from BGR to YUV, adding brightness randomization by convering images to HSV, adding more layers (Fully connected, Polling, Conv2D and more) and checking each time how if affects the prediction in the simulator.

-There is a problem with combining lambda layers and save/load model.

 I had a couple of issues with the version of Keras and Tensorflow.
 Since the training was performed on an Amazon g2.2xlarge GPU server, and the simulator driving was running on my local PC.
-In order for the model.h5 file to run correctlly the TensorFlow and Keras must be exectly in the same version.
+In order for the model.h5 file to run correctly the TensorFlow and Keras must be exectly in the same version (latest).

 OpenCV read images as BGR, and the file drive.py (to run the car in the simulator) uses RGB.
-In order for the images comming from the simulator in the autonomous mode to be process correctlly - I used cv2.COLOR_BGR2RGB on them.
+In order for the images comming from the simulator in the autonomous mode to be process correctly - I used cv2.COLOR_BGR2RGB on them.

 ## Model Architecture